Mitigating Overconfidence in Nonlinear Kalman Filters via Covariance Recalibration: Method

 In plain language, the problem of the conventional framework originates from the assumption that the selected Kalman gain is optimal.
-However, the Kalman gain, which was optimized based on the approximated measurement function near the predicted states, generally will not minimize the trace of the covariance matrix after the update.
-The reason is that the states will move to a new location after the update, and the previous approximations may be inaccurate.
-An example of such a problem is shown in Fig. \ref{difference}, where we used an EKF to estimate a plane's position.
+However, the Kalman gain, which was optimized based on the approximated innovation covariance and cross-covariance near the predicted states, generally will not minimize the trace of the actual state covariance.
+The reason is that the actual states can be far from the predicted states, and the approximations made in the ``predict'' step may be inaccurate.
+An example of such a problem is shown in Fig. \ref{difference}, where we use an EKF to estimate the position of a plane.
 In the example, the state is the plane's position along the x-axis, and the measurement function is the altitude of the ground beneath the plane, which is a nonlinear function of the state.
-Due to the inaccurate approximation of the measurement function around the predicted state (the dashed purple line, ``Approx. 1", in Fig. \ref{difference}), the EKF overestimates the position of the plane, and the absolute value of the state estimation error $|\hat{x}_{k|k}-x_k|$ becomes higher after the ``update" step.
+Due to the inaccurate approximation of the measurement function around the predicted state (the dashed purple line, ``Approx. 1", in Fig. \ref{difference}), the EKF overestimates the position of the plane, and the absolute value of the state estimation error $|x_k-\hat{x}_{k|k}|$ becomes higher after the ``update" step.
 Meanwhile, the estimated standard deviation of the state, $\sigma_{k|k}$, becomes smaller after the ``update" step.
 Such a contradiction suggests that the effectiveness of the Kalman gain is overestimated.
 This is visualized by the narrow yellow distribution in the ``update" step in Fig. \ref{difference}, which does not cover the true state.